 Trump Tweets Major White House Shake-up

-(CN) – President Donald Trump revealed a major White House shake-up on Twitter Friday afternoon, announcing he’s named Secretary of Homeland Security Gen. John F. Kelly as White House Chief of Staff.
+(CN) – President Donald Trump revealed a major White House shake-up on Twitter Friday afternoon, announcing he’s named Secretary of Homeland Security Gen. John F. Kelly as White House chief of staff.

 “He is a Great American and a Great Leader.
 John has also done a spectacular job at Homeland Security.
-He has been a true star of my Administration,” the president said in a pair of Tweets.
+He has been a true star of my Administration,” the president said in a pair of tweets.

 In a separate tweet, Trump said, “I would like to thank Reince Priebus for his service and dedication to his country.
 We accomplished a lot together and I am proud of him!”